The Passion of the Christ

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping The Passion of the Christ against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Passion of the Christ within its genre.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+By mapping The Passion of the Christ against these established plot points, we can identify how Mel Gibson utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Passion of the Christ within the drama genre.

 Plot Points by Act